rileywheadon/poll-app/README.md

 1. Is this new technology required to implement a feature?
 2. If so, how painful would it be to build this feature with our current stack?
-3. Does the pain of building this feature with our current stack outweight the [Technical Debt](https://en.wikipedia.org/wiki/Technical_debt) created by adding a new technology to the stack?
+3. Does the pain of building this feature with our current stack outweight the complexity created by a new technology?

 If the answer to all three of the questions is "yes", add the new technology to the stack.